 About

 Hello!
 I’m Amit Singh.
 I am a doctoral candidate at Harvard Law School.
-I work in private law, with a particular focus on the philosophical underpinnings of tort and property.
+I work in private law, with a particular focus on theoretical issues in tort and property.
 My advisors are Henry Smith (Harvard), John C.P.
-Goldberg (Harvard), Daniel Markovits (Yale), and Gideon Yaffe (Yale).
+Goldberg (Harvard), Molly Brady (Harvard), and Daniel Markovits (Yale).

-I also have robust research interests in constitutional law, jurisprudence, and Aboriginal law.
+I also have robust secondary research interests in promissory morality, constitutional law, adjudication, and Aboriginal law.
 My research on Aboriginal law, in particular, has been profiled here.

 After law school, I was a commercial litigation and international arbitration attorney in New York Cityfirst at Shearman & Sterling LLP, and then at litigation boutique Holwell, Shuster & Goldberg LLPand clerked at the Court of Appeal for British Columbia.
 I was called to the Bar of New York in 2022.
 I have also served as Adjunct Professor at Osgoode Hall Law School, the Lincoln Alexander School of Law at Toronto Metropolitan University, and the University of Toronto Department of Philosophy.